John Mersch, MD, FAAP

 How is roseola spread?

 Roseola is spread from person to person, typically by transfer of oral secretions.
-Roseola is not very contagious.
 The incubation period between exposure to the virus and onset of symptoms is nine to 10 days.
 Humans are the only natural hosts for HHV-6 and HHV-7.
-Unlike other viral infections, roseola occurs throughout the year without seasonal variation.
+Unlike some other viral infections, roseola occurs throughout the year without seasonal variation.

 What are roseola symptoms and signs?

 The signs and symptoms of HHV-6 (or HHV-7) infection vary depending upon the age of the patient.
-Infants and toddlers routinely will develop sudden symptoms with a sudden onset of a high fever that lasts for three to five days.
-The child may also develop irritability, bulging "soft spot" on the head (fontanel), swollen glands in the front or back of the neck, runny nose, puffy eyelids (due to swelling with fluid), and mild diarrhea.
+Infants and toddlers routinely develop sudden symptoms with a sudden onset of a high fever that lasts for three to five days.
+The child may also develop irritability, swollen glands in the front or back of the neck, runny nose, puffy eyelids (due to swelling with fluid), and mild diarrhea.
 Within 12-24 hours of the fever breaking, a rash rapidly appears.
 Older children who develop HHV-6 (or HHV-7) infection are more likely to have an illness characterized by several days of high fever and possibly a runny nose and/or diarrhea.
 Older children less commonly develop a rash as the fever abates.

 How is the diagnosis of roseola established?